New York Child Custody Lawyer

 Families also need to consider the time that the child will be away from the non-custodial parent.
 It is possible to plan to spend part of the summer in France or the winter in California or Florida.
 Because you aren’t changing your home, you aren’t really moving permanently.
 Such a situation is not considered a relocation.
 However, if the move disrupts the scheduled times the child will spend with their other parent, then it can be a violation of the parenting plans.

-There is little that is more contentious or difficult during a divorce than partners who cannot agree about the custody of their child.
+There is little that is more contentious or difficult during a divorce than partners who cannot agree on the child custody.
 A child who is caught in the middle of an unfriendly divorce or custody battle can suffer greatly.

 At The Law Office of Ryan Besinque, we work diligently to ensure that the safety and wellbeing of the child are the focus of a custody arrangement and are committed to reaching agreements to that end.
 Our skilled child custody attorneys in New York are in your corner each step of the way to ensure a safe and fair custody arrangement for you and your children.
 Contact us for a complimentary consultation to discuss your case.